knative/docs/docs/about/case-studies/puppet.md

 "We focused on containers because they provide isolation," explains Noah Fontes, Senior Principal Software Engineer for Puppet, "Containers provide discrete units of execution, where users can decrease the maintenance burden of complex systems."

 Allowing fully-configurable webhooks gives users the flexibility needed to incorporate business processes of all kinds.
-With webhooks, Relay can interact with nearly any web-based API to trigger rich, fully featured workflows across third-party SaaS products, cloud services, web applications, and even system utilities.
+With webhooks, Relay can interact with nearly any web-based API to trigger rich, fully featured workflows across third party SaaS products, cloud services, web applications, and even system utilities.

 Knative Serving provides important infrastructure for Relay.
 It allows webhooks and services to scale automatically, <a href="../../../serving/autoscaling/scale-to-zero/">even down to zero</a>.
 This allows Relay to support pretty much any integration, including those used by only a small number of users.
 With autoscaling, those services don't consume resources while they are not being used.